 After an employer and former employee have negotiated severance and terms of separation, it does not necessarily mean the relationship is over.
 An employee may come back to try and get out of the separation agreement, ask for more money, or threaten to file a lawsuit in violation of the agreement.
 Alternatively, if an employee does not abide by the terms of the agreement, the employer may need to file a claim to enforce the agreement or get back the severance compensation.

 The employer may also refuse to pay the full amount of the severance package.
 In these cases, the former employee can file a lawsuit, demanding that the separation agreement be enforced and full payment made.
 Under Massachusetts General Law Chapter 149, Section 150, the employer can be liable for treble damages - three times what they owe.

 Talk to an experienced Massachusetts business attorney if you are facing a lawsuit involving severance and separation agreements.
 Your attorney can help negotiate a settlement, enforce the terms of the agreement, or get financial damages for your losses.

 Massachusetts Severance and Separation Lawyer

-The Katz Law Group, P.C. has more than 20 years of experience in business and employment law in Massachusetts and across New England.
+The Katz Law Group, P.C. has more than 35 years of experience in business litigation and employment law in Massachusetts and across New England.
 We have represented our clients in severance and separation agreement negotiation and litigation.
 If you are facing a severance agreement dispute in Worcester, Framingham, Marlborough, or elsewhere in Massachusetts, contact us online today or call our law office at (508) 480-8202.